ArianaGu/ArianaGu.github.io/_pages/about.md

 - Mastered the theory of phasor-field virtual wave optics and Rayleigh-Sommerfeld Diffraction (RSD);
 - Proposed a criterion to explain the selection of virtual illumination function and corresponding wavelength in phasor-field method;
-- [[Paper under review](https://arianagu.github.io/files/fusing.pdf)] Developed a fusing algorithm to improve the phasor-field method when the measurement SNR is extremely low.
+- Developed a fusing algorithm to improve the phasor-field method which can improve the reconstruction SNR by around 20%.

 ![](/images/r2.png)